-The 2016 Annual Meeting in Denver offers professionals and practitioners the opportunity to enhance their knowledge and exchange information on best practices, latest research and new trends in public health.
+The 2017 Annual Meeting in Atlanta offers professionals and practitioners the opportunity to enhance their knowledge and exchange information on best practices, latest research and new trends in public health.
 The Annual Meeting provides more educational offerings in public health than any other event.

 Registrants may earn continuing education credits for specific professional disciplines at Scientific Sessions and Pre-Convention Learning Institutes.

 Scientific Session - Hundreds of scientific sessions will be awarded contact hour credits for Certified Health Education Specialists (CHES), Master Certified Health Education Specialists (MCHES), Continuing Medical Education (CME), Continuing Nursing Education (CNE) and Certified in Public Health (CPHCE).